Agazoth/agazoth.github.io/_posts/2020-03-21-PowerShell-Secret-Management-0.2.1-alpha1.md

 Install-Module -Name AxKeyVaultExtension
 ```

-Check out my post [here]({{ site.url }}/_posts/2020-02-09-PowerShell-Secrets-Management.md) on how to use it.
+Check out my post [here](https://agazoth.github.io/blogpost/2020/02/09/PowerShell-Secrets-Management.html) on how to use it.

 Finally a HUGE thanks to the team behind PowerShell Secret Management!
+Make sure to read about all their updates to the module [here](https://devblogs.microsoft.com/powershell/secret-management-preview-2-release/), [here](https://devblogs.microsoft.com/powershell/secrets-management-module-vault-extensions/) and [here](https://github.com/PowerShell/Modules).